UCSF-DataSci/ds217-11-final-rebekahx23/report.md

 ## Executive Summary

-This report analyzes weather data using beach sensor data, which covers 196,516 hourly measurements between January 2016 to December 2024 from Lake Micigan beaches in Chicago.
-The project consists of 9-phases workflow to understand patterns in beach weather conditions and build predictive models for air temperature with the XGBoost model and linear regression model.
-Some of the key findings include strong seasonal temperature patterns, meaning summer months are warmer and winter months are colder, where there are also significant daily cycles.
+This report analyzes weather using beach sensor data, which covers 196,516 hourly measurements between January 2016 to December 2024 from Lake Michigan beaches in Chicago.
+The project consists of 9-phases workflow to understand patterns in beach weather conditions and build predictive models for air temperature with XGBoost model and linear regression model.
+Some key findings include strong seasonal temperature patterns, meaning summer months are warmer and winter months are colder, and there are also significant daily cycles.
 The XGBoost model emerged as the best performer, with a test R² of 0.9998 and RMSE of 0.146, which show that air temperature can be predicted with good accuracy from features such as temperature to humidity ratio as well as temperature with humidity interaction.

 ## Phase-by-Phase Findings

 ### Phase 1-2: Exploration

 From the initial exploration we know the dataset contains 196,516 records with 18 columns including temperature measurements (air and wet bulb), wind speed and direction, humidity, precipitation type, barometric pressure, solar radiation, heading, battery life, and rain information data.
-The data ranges from January 2016 to December 2024, with measurements from three different weather stations; 63rd Street Weather Station, Foster Weather Station, and Oak Street Weather Station.
+The data ranges from January 2016 to December 2024, with measurements from three different weather stations: 63rd Street Weather Station, Foster Weather Station, and Oak Street Weather Station.

 **Key Data Quality Issues Identified:**
 - Around 75 missing values for Air Temperature (0.0%), which is minimal and less than 5.0% of the total data.
 - Approximately 76,049 missing values in Wet Bulb Temperature (38.7%), Rain Intensity (38.7%), Precipitation Type (38.7%), and Heading (38.7%).
 - Approximately 146 missing values in Barometric Pressure (0.1%).
 - 146 (0.1%) missing values in Barometric Pressure
-- Some outliers in olar Radiation and Heading
+- Some outliers in Solar Radiation and Heading
 - Data collected at hourly intervals with some gaps

 Initial visualizations showed:
-- Air temperature ranging from -29.78°C to 37.6°C
+- Air temperature ranging from -29.78°C to 37.6°C.
-- Air temperature has been identical over the years with small amount of variability
+- Air temperature has been identical over the years with small amounts of variability.
-- Clear seasonal patterns visible in temperature data
+- Clear seasonal patterns visible in temperature data.
 - No noticeable long term warming or cooling trend is visible across the 9-year period.
 - The distribution has two peaks with a peak around late fall, and another peak around summer months.